Maritime Volunteer Service: Operations

-History of the Charity
+History

 The MVS was formed on 1 April 1994, a day after the Royal Naval Auxiliary Service (RNXS) was disbanded.
-The RNXS had operated small ships such as fleet tenders and inshore minesweepers, and ran Naval Control of shipping centres ashore, but was disbanded following the end of the Cold War.
+The RNXS had operated small ships such as fleet tenders and inshore minesweepers, and ran Naval Control of Shipping centres ashore, but was disbanded following the end of the Cold War.
 While many of the best aspects of RNXS operating procedures and traditions survive in the MVS, it is a uniformed civilian charity whose vessels fly a defaced Red Ensign.

-There are many former Royal Navy personnel in the MVS, and constructive links with the Royal Navy continue at many levels, including University RN Units.

-MVS volunteers assisted during the MSC Napoli salvage, playing a significant role ashore and afloat.

-MVS also had a supporting role during the 2012 Summer Olympics, when its London Units were involved in an extended deployment as part of the Environment Agency's security operation for the Olympic Rowing and Kayak Sprint events held at Eton Dorney Lake.
-The City of London Unit's Nelson 45 launch, Londinium 1, and three RIBs were based at Boveney Lock on the non-tidal Thames for two weeks.
-The MVS craft had the privilege of being invited to take part in celebratory processions for Team GB's many gold medal winners down the river, from the Olympic Venue to Team GB's riverside hotel.
+On 7 May 1997, the then Armed Forces Minister, Dr John Reid, announced during a visit to the Britannia Royal Naval College, Dartmouth that the Royal Navy would give formal recognition to the Maritime Volunteer Service.
+In his remarks, he said that the Royal Navy's recognition is a tribute to the important role that the MVS play in the education and training of young people in nautical skills.